logicallysynced/Eorzea-Safari/README.md

 1. Download the [latest version](https://github.com/roxaskeyheart/Eorzea-Safari/releases) of Eorzea Safari.
 2. Unzip the contents of EorzeaSafari.zip to your computer.
 3. Run Eorzea Safari.exe
+4. If a security notification appears, you'll have select 'Run Anyways' for the first time you run the app.

 ##Configuration